-A simple cosmetic procedure which can take years off your appearance!
+A simple cosmetic whitening treatment can take years off your appearance!

 Many things can cause your teeth to yellow or discolour over the years.
 These include smoking, drinking tea, coffee or wine… or just the passage of time.

 Fortunately, there’s plenty we can do about it.
 Due to recent technical advances, tooth whitening has become a highly successful and increasingly popular cosmetic dentistry treatment.
 Here at Lindley Dental Centre, we’re delighted to be able to offer our patients professionally supervised tooth whitening.

 Although teeth themselves whiten well, you should remember that any fillings or crowns will remain the same colour and may need replacing to match the new lighter shade of your teeth.

 Why go to a dental practice for teeth whitening?
 The General Dental Council, whose role is to protect patients, believes tooth whitening to be part of the practice of dental care and should therefore only be carried out by the registered professionals that it regulates.
 It is important that your teeth are assessed by a dentist before starting treatment so they can assess whether the treatment is right for you.